diogoo296/mbassignment/README.md

 Build the project by typing the command `go build`, which will generate the bynary file `mbassignment`.

-To run the API, somply type `./mbassignment` in your terminal.
+To run the API, simply type `./mbassignment` in your terminal.
 If the project is running properly, the API will be up and running at `localhost:8080` and you will see a message like this one:
 ```
 2017/09/17 10:56:01 ENV: development
 2017/09/17 10:56:01 Server started!